-Your child will have a chance to develop their physical skills using climbing equipment and small equipment such as balls and beanbags.
+Your child will have a chance to develop their physical skills using climbing equipment, bikes and small equipment such as balls and beanbags.
 Holding a pen or pencil needs considerable co-ordination and practice in making small movements with hands and fingers and therefore we place great emphasis on activities which allow children to develop these skills.
+We will also support the children in developing an understanding of the importance of physical activity and making healthy choices in relation to food.